Symmetries of order four on K3 surfaces: contains an elliptic curve

-Finally we assume that $C'$ is of type $I_N$, $N\geq 4$.
+Finally we assume that $C'$ is of type ${\rm I}_N$, $N\geq 4$.
 By the previous remark $C'$ contains at least two components fixed by $\sigma^2$, this implies that all components are preserved by $\sigma^2$ and a component which is not fixed intersects two fixed ones.
-Moreover, it follows from Proposition \ref{rel4} that the number of components of $C'$ in $\Fix(\sigma^2)$ is even, since it equals $k+ n/2+2a=\alpha+n/2+2a=2+2\alpha+2a.$ Thus $N$ is a multiple of four, i.e. $C'$ is of type $I_{4M}$ for some positive integer $M$.
-If $a=0$, then $n=4M-2k$.
-Since $n=2k+4$ by Proposition \ref{rel4}, this gives $k=M-1$ and $n=2M+2$.
-We now prove that the cases $M=3,4$ do not exist if $a=0$.
+Moreover, it follows from Proposition \ref{rel4} that the number of components of $C'$ in $\Fix(\sigma^2)$ is even, since it equals $j=k+ n/2+2a=2+2\alpha+2a.$ Thus $C'$ is of type ${\rm I}_{4M}$ for some positive integer $M$.

-If $M=4$, then $r=16$ by Proposition \ref{rel4} and \ref{lat}.
-The classes of irreducible components of the fiber $I_{16}$ generate a parabolic sublattice of finite index in $S(\sigma)$.
-This gives a contradiction since $S(\sigma)$ is a hyperbolic lattice by Proposition \ref{lat}, thus this case does not appear.